 In some cases, you might plan to get a bit wild on your travels.
 Some of you may enjoy doing various sporting activities that can be quite adventurous or risky.
 Think ATVs, diving, waterskiing, or alligator wrestling (probably not that last one but you get the idea).

 As a result, it’s helpful to know that you can add sports coverage to most travel insurance policies.
 This will protect you if you’re injured while playing sports on your travels.

 Also, this coverage can also help you if you lose any sporting equipment – like golf clubs or skis.
 If you travel with expensive equipment or are planning to do some higher risk activities, make sure to choose the higher plan so you are covered.

-What Are The Best Travel Insurance Companies?
+What Is The Best Travel Insurance Company?

 As you can see, travel insurance covers so many different things.
 So, now that you are definitely booking it for your next trip (right?!), what are the best travel insurance companies?

 Personally, I recommend World Nomads.
 It has excellent travel insurance products and is backed by loads of fantastic reviews.